 The transformation is not confined to the original four corridor towns.
 A second tier of Nebraska food-processing communities has crossed or is approaching the majority-Hispanic threshold.

-Nebraska now has 13 districts with enrollment above 100 students where Hispanic students constitute a majority.
-The number of districts where Hispanic students exceed 20% of enrollment has nearly doubled, from 25 in 2005 to 46 in 2026.
+Nebraska now has 10 districts with enrollment above 100 students where Hispanic students constitute a majority.
+The number of districts where Hispanic students exceed 20% of enrollment has grown sharply, from 20 in 2005 to 35 in 2026.

 A statewide shift powered by local concentration